ENG517/Procedure/Chowdhurynn/p_kardiacapp-understanding-ecg-analysis.md

 # Understanding Your Kardia ECG Analysis Results

 Your Kardia app provides instant analysis of your ECG recordings to help you monitor your heart health.
+Understanding these results helps you recognize normal patterns, identify potential concerns, and know when to contact your healthcare provider.

-This guide shows you how to access your ECG history, interpret different analysis results, troubleshoot recording issues, and determine when to contact your healthcare provider.
+This guide shows you how to access your ECG history, interpret different analysis results, troubleshoot recording issues, and determine when to seek medical attention.

 ## Prerequisites